Trees & Forests

 Spanning Tree Finder

 A spanning tree connects all vertices with exactly |V| - 1 edges.
-Watch Prim's algorithm build a minimum spanning tree by always choosing the smallest edge that connects a new vertex!
+Watch Prim's algorithm build a minimum spanning tree by always choosing the smallest edge that connects a new vertex.

 0/6